pj398/glitchr/README.md

 moving, cloning or deleting values) at each change point.

 For each method, we can use the `n_changes` argument to specify how many changes to make.
-The find and replace method (which is the default because it is more stable) can be fine-tuned using `tune` by specifying what percentage of the found values should be replaced.
+The find-and-replace method can be fine-tuned using `tune` by specifying what percentage of the found values should be replaced.
 The chance operations method can be fine-tuned by using the `noise` argument to set a ceiling for how much data is modified at each operation.

+Although the `"chops"` method is more fun in terms of what’s happening under the hood, it is a little unstable so the safest method to use is generally `"far"`.

 Here’s an example:

 ``` r
 my_glitch <- glitch_png(demo_img1, method = "far", n_changes = 3, tune = 5)
 ```

-Although the `"chops"` method is more fun, it is a little unstable so the safest method to use is generally `"far"`.

 We can take a look at what we just did using `glitchr::plot_vector` which uses the excellent